chrisadesign/nhs-design-system-snippets/README.md

 - Press [tab] to move to the next insertion point.
 Repeat.
 - Press [tab] to finalise and move to the end of the snippet.

-Thanks to David for doing the (original GOVUK version)[https://github.com/daviddotto/govuk-design-system-snippets].
+Thanks to David for doing the [original GOVUK version](https://github.com/daviddotto/govuk-design-system-snippets).